onap/dcaegen2/platformdoc/docs/components/data-formats.md

 [unstructuredtext](ONAP URL TBD)

-#A possible example of a delimited schema
+# An example of a delimited schema

 ```
 {